tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 parenthesis and separated by commas. e.g. ( *cathode, anode* )

 Format is free for the parameter assignments, provided that they are separated by spaces.
-Everything which follows a "#" is considered as a comment and is disregarded.
+Everything which follows a "#" is considered as a comment and is ignored.

 For example::

   electron_mobility field_dependent
   {
     region = buffer
     # type = doping_dependent
     low_field_model = constant
   }

-Here and in the whole input file a string item can include a combination of characters, special characters and numbers, except spaces; if a space is found, the string item is taken as terminated.
+Here and in the whole input file a string item can include a combination of characters, special characters and numbers, except spaces; if a space is found, the string item is assumed to be terminated.

 The input file is composed by the following main classes of blocks: